On Idempotent D-Norms: Introduction

 where $\bfeta^{(1)},\bfeta^{(2)},\dots$ are independent copies of $\bfeta$.
 All operations on vectors such as $\max$ or $\le$ are meant componentwise.

 The distribution function (df) $G(\bfx):=P(\bfeta\le\bfx)$, $\bfx\in\R^d$, of a sms rv $\bfeta$ is called \emph{standard max-stable} as well.
-The following characterization is a consequence of the de Haan-Resnick-Pickands representation of a sms df, see, e.g., \citet[Sections 4.2, 4.3]{fahure10}.
+The well-known de Haan-Resnick-Pickands-Vatan representation of a sms df, see, e.g., \citet[Sections 4.2, 4.3]{fahure10}, can now be formulated in quite an elegant way via $D$-norms.